theKapcioszek/cpp_studentmachine-nix/README.md

 Command: `install`

-Functionality: Installs necessary software packages, updates the application to the latest version, and potentially configures Apache and MySQL paths.
+Functionality: Installs necessary software packages and updates the application to the latest version.

 ### Version Checking and Updating